UKC Radio: Transmission

 For most of its history, UKC Radio was available on 300m Medium Wave (officially 998 kHz AM, though it apparently used a 1 MHz crystal as these were far cheaper) via induction loops which were on the top of the college buildings - meaning you could only hear the station in limited parts of the campus.
 The inductive loops used a figure-of-eight configuration to prevent off-campus radiation in accordance with the licence conditions.
 These loops actually operated as a kind of leaky feeder, with a single strand of cable draped around the roof of the buildings, connected to a coax cable that linked via the central boiler room to the original transmitter (called Amanda by the engineers) in Eliot.
 This was replaced with a Wireless Workshop transmitter in 1995 (called Fred).

 Various short term broadcasts on FM were carried out, using Restricted Service Licences.
 The first of these was in 1992, with a further one month in 1994, two in the academic year of 1994/5, one month in February/March 1996, and the last in 1998.
 Initially the transmitters were sited on the roof of Eliot, however by 1996 the transmission site was moved to the roof of the library.
 With 20 watts output power at 20 meters transmission height (on a location that is one of the highest in Kent) fringe reception was possible in London.

 However, UKC Radio was heard unofficially throughout the city at least once during Rag Week in the early 1970s when a T-aerial appeared overnight slung between two corners of the cross-shaped Eliot College.

 The studios were used for one of Invicta FM's breakfast shows in 1997, when a dedicated ISDN line was installed.

 During the late 90s Low Powered AM (LPAM) was introduced, allowing the station to broadcast to the whole campus.
-The station moved frequency to 1350AM in 2000, with a transmission mast sited to the west of the new student union building, between The Venue and behind the old bus stops.
+The station moved frequency to 1350AM in 2000, with a transmission mast sited to the west of the new students' union building, between The Venue and behind the old bus stops.
 The mast was painted brown as this was one of the conditions from the City council in order for planning consent to be given.
 The mast still stands today, however is not in use.